Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 }
 ```

-We're going to define an alias for `vue`, which webpack will resolve to the runtime + compiler version of Vue.
+The Vue package ships with several library versions.
+To make sure we use the correct one, we'll define an alias for `vue`, which webpack will resolve to the runtime + compiler (`vue.esm.js`) version of Vue.
 For more information on the Vue runtime and compiler, visit the <a href="https://vuejs.org/v2/guide/installation.html#Runtime-Compiler-vs-Runtime-only" target="_blank" rel="noopener">official Vue docs</a>.

 To make working with Vue components and other modules more convenient, we'll add an array of file extensions for webpack to resolve when using import statements.
 This allows us to call a module import using only the filename without the extension.
 For example, we can use `import vueComponent from 'components/vueComponent'` without the `.vue` extension.